Gain a solid foundation for boosting literacy and breaking down language barriers.

 The M.A. in Applied Linguistics at Biola goes beyond the certificate courses by providing Christian professionals with advanced training in various areas of language analysis and by developing a multidisciplinary approach within which to seek appropriate solutions to real-world problems.
 Students may pursue either a generalist track or a specialized one by concentrating their electives in language surveys, linguistics, literacy, TESOL or translation.
 Students satisfactorily completing the TESOL concentration will also receive the Biola University graduate Certificate in TESOL.

 The Summer Institute of Linguistics (SIL) at Biola program offers a special scholarship that reduces tuition by 70% to students who seriously consider working with SIL/Wycliffe Bible Translators after graduation.
-Students can contact Dr. Steve Barber, Director of SIL-at-Biola, for details after they are accepted into the M.A. in Linguistics and Biblical Languages or M.A. in Applied Linguistics program.
+Students can contact Dr. Rick Floyd, Director of SIL-at-Biola, for details after they are accepted into the M.A. in Linguistics and Biblical Languages or M.A. in Applied Linguistics program.

 Find information about tuition and financial aid opportunities.